k4lipso/mfsync/README.md

 ## Modes:
 ### mfsync share
-'mfsync share' basicly enables every other computer in the network to download files from the sharing host.
+'mfsync share' basically enables every other computer in the network to download files from the sharing host.
 The sharing host announces all given files to the multicast group.
 Those files can then be downloaded from the host using mfsync on another machine.
 ```
 mfsync share 239.255.0.1 ./destination